 Confirmation.

 1. What is Confirmation?
 Confirmation is the celebration of Christian maturity in our life in Christ.
 At this stage, the candidate takes on herself or himself the vows that were made in the Baptism, which are renewed at the Confirmation service.
-The Symbol of Confirmation is the Bishop laying his or her hands on the head of the candidate and calling the Holy Spirit to continue working in the lives of the candidates, empowering them for ministry.
+The Symbol of Confirmation is the Bishop laying her hands on the head of the candidate and calling the Holy Spirit to continue working in the lives of the candidates, empowering them for ministry.
 Unlike the way it has been so often presented, Confirmation is a renewal of the vows of baptism, which is now understood as the most important sacrament.

 2. At what age should a person be confirmed?
 A person can be confirmed at any age whenever they are ready to proclaim their faith in God to the Church family.
 There are a lot of changes in the preferred time because of the more frequent baptism of adults.
 In fact baptism and confirmation are held together for an adult candidate.
 3. I am not confirmed but I am baptized.
 Can I present myself to receive Holy Communion?
 See the above answer.
 Baptism is our new birth celebration, and Confirmation merely reinforces the new life given in baptism.
 The church generally has accepted that the old way, i.e. delay communion until after confirmation, is totally unjustifiable.
 If you are baptised and in any church you are welcome to receive communion at our altar.

 Weddings 1.
 My fiancée and I are not Anglicans.
 Can we be married in an Anglican church and how should we prepare for our marriage ceremony?
 We would be delighted to welcome you.
 People asking to be married in an Anglican Church must fulfil the legal qualifications, and be able fill out the Marriage license.
-This includes living in the Parish or having some connection, however tenuous, with the Parish; It’s best to discuss this with Fr Michael.
+This includes living in the Parish or having some connection, however tenuous, with the Parish; It’s best to discuss this with the Vicar.
 And one of you must be a baptised Christian.

 2. If we got married at an Anglican church, would we be encouraged to baptise our children in the church?
 We do not make conditions.
 Marriage is placed in the context of a life directed to living the love of Christ in our relationships or liturgically, living out the death and resurrection of Christ.
 This would imply that the family, thus established, ought to want to have their children baptised in the church entering into the mystery of Christ's love for us, which is also the focus of the specific love we celebrate in marriage.